m1nka/blog/_posts/2020-11-13-how-to-delete-subnets-and-virtual-cloud-networks-when-deletion-fails-in-oci.markdown

 image: /images/posts/just-some-errors.jpg
 date: 2020-11-13T12:59:02.035Z
 ---
-Terminating virtual cloud networks and subnets in Oracle Cloud Infrastructure (OCI) is usually pretty straight forward.
+Terminating virtual cloud networks (VCN) and subnets in Oracle Cloud Infrastructure (OCI) is usually pretty straight forward.
 However, you might encounter this error:

 > The VCN cannot be terminated because there are associated resources in one or more compartments that you do not have access to.
 > (Conflict - **The Subnet ocid1.subnet... references the VNIC  coid1.vniic...
 You must remove the reference to proceed with this operation.)**